-The variant of the two-player Stag Hunt shown in Figure 19.1 has been suggested as an alternative to the Prisoner's Dilemma as a model of an arms race, or, more generally, of the "security dilemma" faced by a pair of countries.
+The variant of the two-player Stag Hunt shown in the right panel of Figure 21.1 has been suggested as an alternative to the Prisoner's Dilemma as a model of an arms race, or, more generally, of the "security dilemma" faced by a pair of countries.
 The game differs from the Prisoner's Dilemma in that a country prefers the outcome in which both countries refrain from arming themselves to the one in which it alone arms itself: the cost of arming outweighs the benefit if the other country does not arm itself.